tkabalin/GAS-Event-Automation/README.md

 The above steps can be repeated to sort the events every night.

+## Dependencies and Layout

+This script relies on a specific Google Sheet structure, including sheets named "Booking Form," "Archive (2022)," etc.

+➡️ **For a visual reference of the required column and cell layout, please see the dedicated [Layout Reference Document](LAYOUT.md).**

 *This README was created with assistance from Google Gemini.*